lecstor/redux-helpers/README.md

 Reducers in all their variations often feel more complicated than they could be.

 Writing actions creators that just pass through arguments to those reducers is boring.

-Abstractions are evil.
-Necessary, but evil.
-I should be able to write the hard things myself, as I always have.
+We still need to be able write the tricky bits without having to dig through layers of abstraction.

-So we need to:
+Apps using dynamic imports should be able to load just the store slices they need.

-- simplify how we write reducers
+**Goals:**

-- automatically generate action creators for those reducers
+- write reducers as a set of plain old functions
-- be able to write more complex action creators
+- automatically generate action creators for those reducer functions
-- be able to create secondary reducers that handle actions for logging and other things
+- easily to add more complex (async) action creators
-- and I also want the option of lazy-loading reducers for my apps that use dynamic imports
+- easily create secondary reducers that handle actions belonging to other reducers

-I'm using old-school `require` and `module.exports` in the examples because they're copied from the module source and I didn't want to have to set up Babel but `imports/exports` will work fine too.
+- have the option of lazy-loading reducers for apps that use dynamic imports

 ## Regular Redux Store

 ### app/state/session/reducer.js

-Write reducer functions as plain old functions and export them.
+Write reducer functions as plain functions and export them.

-Actions are FSA compatible in that they have a `type` and `payload`.
+Actions are FSA compatible in that they have a `type` and `payload`. (and `error: true` if `payload` is an error)

-(and `error: true` if `payload` is an error)
+An action creator will be generated for each reducer function.

 ```
 function setUser(state, { payload: user }) {